LaSalleSoftware/ls-adminbackend-app/INSTALLATION.md

 ## Setting Up Your Local Repository

+I am assuming that you have set up a local site with your favourite OS/server/etc.

 I use a Mac.
 On my Mac, I use [MAMP Pro](https://www.mamp.info/en/mamp-pro/).

-Come on out to [The York Region PHP Meet-up](https://www.meetup.com/York-Region-PHP-User-Group/) or to the [GTA PHP User Group](https://www.meetup.com/GTA-PHP-User-Group-Toronto/) to 'splain-me why I should be using {fill-in-name-here} -- looking forward to meeting you!

-I am assuming that you have set up a local site with your favourite OS/server/etc.

 IMPORTANT NOTE: You need to buy the [Laravel Nova package](https://nova.laravel.com)